The Ultimate Guide to Managing Remote Workers

 HR professionals like to talk about the importance of “the employee experience.”
 Today, that experience isn’t limited to what happens within the office walls.
 The programmer working from home, the driver making deliveries, the forklift operator stocking loading docks and the electrician making house calls all want to have the best possible experiences, too.
 By using the right communications tools in the right way, businesses can now include workers who – because of their location – were once “out of the loop” in almost every aspect of a company’s operation and culture.
 In addition, there’s a huge payoff when they embed a few remote working best practices into their managers’ routines.

 The HR world loves buzzwords, and one of today’s hottest buzzwords is “engagement.”
 While a number of definitions have been applied to the term, most agree it generally describes how emotionally committed workers are to their employer and its goals.
-Companies can engage employees in a number of ways, but many, if not most, HR experts will tell you that communications is the secret to successful mobile workforce management.
+Using the ultimate guide to managing remote workers, companies can engage employees in a number of ways, but many, if not most, HR experts will tell you that communications are the secret to successful mobile workforce management.

 Best Practices for Engaging Remote Workers